patternfly/patternfly-elements/elements/pfe-dropdown/README.md

 ### pfe-dropdown

-* `pfe-c-label` : This is an optional attribute string that you can provide to describe your dropdown, which appears in the dropdown toggle.
+* `label` : This is an optional attribute string that you can provide to describe your dropdown, which appears in the dropdown toggle.
-* `pfe-c-disabled` : This is an optional attribute that you can provide to disable your dropdown.
+* `disabled` : This is an optional attribute that you can provide to disable your dropdown.
 Visually the dropdown will look disabled and mouse or keyboard events will have no impact on it.

 ### pfe-dropdown-item

-* `pfe-c-item-type` : This is an optional attribute string that you should provide to indicate the type of dropdown item.
+* `item-type` : This is an optional attribute string that you should provide to indicate the type of dropdown item.
 This drives the appropriate assignment of accessibility attributes for each type of item.

  - `link` : an HTML link
  - `action` : a button that triggers some sort of action